 Strengthening Bones and Joints

-Osteoporosis, weakened bones and joints, and loss of bone density are common problems we face as we age.
-However, engaging in gentle yoga that involves moving your joints regularly can help reduce joint pain, stiffness, and tenderness.
-It also relieves bone pain and reduces the loss of bone density.
+Osteoporosis (the loss of bone mass, which weakens bone), and osteoarthritis (the degeneration of bone joints) are common problems we face as we age.
+However, engaging in gentle yoga practices that involve moving your joints and activating your muscles regularly can help reduce joint pain, stiffness, and tenderness.
+It also reduces the risk of bone injury as regular use of muscles can reduce the loss of bone density.

 Managing Stress